 - Log on to the EDAS console.

-- In the left-side navigation pane, choose Container Service Kubernetes Cluster or Serverless Kubernetes Clusters page, click a cluster ID.
-In the Applications section of the Cluster Details page, click the name of the application for which you want to view the details. or .
+- In the left-side navigation pane, choose Container Service Kubernetes Clusters or Serverless Kubernetes Clusters page, click a cluster ID.
+In the Applications section of the Cluster Details page, click the name of the application that you want to manage. or .
 In the top navigation bar, select a region.
-In the upper part of the page, select a namespace.
+In the upper part of the page, select a microservice namespace.
 On the

 - In the left-side navigation pane, click Applications.
 In the top navigation bar, select a region.
-In the upper part of the page, select a namespace.
+In the upper part of the page, select a microservice namespace.
 Select Container Service or Serverless Kubernetes Cluster from the Cluster Type drop-down list and click the name of the application that you want to manage.

 - In the left-side navigation pane of the application details page, choose .

-The Overview tab displays all the interfaces that are automatically detected by Application Real-time Monitoring Service (ARMS).
+The Overview tab displays all the API calls that are automatically detected by Application Real-Time Monitoring Service (ARMS).
 You can sort the API calls by the response time (RT), number of requests, number of errors, or number of exceptions.
-Select a service to view its detailed call topology, and the time series curves of the request count, response time, and error count on the Overview tab.
+Select a service.
+On the Overview tab, view the detailed call topology of the service and the time series curves that indicate the number of requests, RT, and number of errors.

 View SQL and NoSQL analysis

 On the SQL Analysis and NoSql Analysis tabs, you can view the SQL and NoSQL requests that are initiated within the code of the selected API in the left-side pane.
 On these tabs, you can find the SQL statements or NoSQL statements that cause slow responses of an API.
 You can also click Interface Snapshot in the Actions column of an SQL or NoSQL statement to view the complete trace where the SQL or NoSQL execution logic resides.